Lissy93/dashy/docs/icons.md

   <img width="500" src="https://i.ibb.co/GTVmZnc/dashy-example-icons.png" />
 </p>

+Note that, if you are using icons from an external source (like font-awesome or material-design-icons), then the relevant font file will be loaded in automatically if and when needed, but combining icons from multiple services may have a negative impact on performance.

 ### Font Awesome
 You can use any [Font Awesome Icon](https://fontawesome.com/icons) simply by specifying it's identifier.
 This is in the format of `[category] [name]` and can be found on the page for any given icon on the Font Awesome site.
 For example: `fas fa-rocket`, `fab fa-monero` or `fas fa-unicorn`.